-action closer to S+b, where b is a known bias parameter.
+This paper reports experiments on a sender-receiver game.
+In the game, a sender learns the true state (a number S) and sends a costless message M to a receiver who then chooses an action A. Payoffs only depend on S and A so the message M is "cheap talk."
+The receiver prefers to choose an action that matches the state, but the sender wants the receiver to choose an action closer to S+b, where b is a known bias parameter.
 The value of b is varied across rounds.
 When b=0 senders prefer that receivers choose S, so they almost always just announce S (i.e., M=S), and receivers believe them and choose A=M. When b>0 senders would prefer to exaggerate and announce M>S if they thought receivers would believe them.
 Since subjects choose 1-5, the numbers in our game are coincidentally the same as those used by Merrill Lynch.
 Indeed, when b>0, we find that our subjects hardly ever report the number 1 (in only 8 percent of 208 rounds), much as Blodget never rated a stock 4 or 5 (the equivalent of 1-2 in our game).
 However, our game is presented in abstract terms without reference to stock analysts or deception.
 This could make subjects feel less guilty when 'deceiving' others in the experiment.

-Besides measuring choices in these games, our experiment uses video-based "eyetracking" to measure what payoffs or game parameters sender subjects are looking at (see Appendix: Methods).
+Besides measuring choices in these games, our experiment uses "eyetracking" to measure what payoffs or game parameters sender subjects are looking at (see Appendix: Methods).
 Eyetracking software records where players are looking on a computer screen every 4 milliseconds.
-These data are a useful supplement to econometric analysis of choices, when decision rules which produce similar choices make distinctive predictions about what information is needed to execute these rules.
-Previous "eyetracking" studies used a "Mouselab" system in which moving a cursor into a box opens the box's contents and are more accurately described as "mouse-tracking."
-See Camerer et al. (1993), Miguel Costa-Gomes et al. (2001), Eric Johnson et al. (2002), Costa-Gomes and Crawford (2006), Xavier Gabaix et al. (2006); and Crawford (2008).4
+These data are a useful supplement to econometric analysis of choices, when decision rules which produce similar choices make distinctive predictions about what information is needed to execute these rules.4

-4 One small handicap of the Mouselab system is that the experimenter cannot be certain the subject is actually looking at (and processing) the contents of the open box.
+4 Previous studies used a "Mouselab" system in which moving a cursor into a box opens the box's contents.
+See Camerer et al. (1993); Miguel Costa-Gomes et al. (2001); Eric Johnson et al. (2002); Costa-Gomes and Crawford (2006); Xavier Gabaix et al. (2006); and Crawford (2008).
+One small handicap of this system is that the experimenter cannot be certain the subject is actually looking at (and processing) the contents of the open box.
 Our system measures the eye fixation so we can tell if the subject's eye is wandering, and pupil dilation is measured at the same time (which Mouselab cannot do).
 Nevertheless, Mouselab systems can be installed cheaply in many computers to measure lookups of many agents at the same time, which could prove useful in running efficient subjects and studying attention simultaneously in complex markets with many agents.

 The eyetracking apparatus also measures how much subjects' pupils "dilate" (expand in width and area).
-Pupils dilate under stress, cognitive difficulty, arousal and pain.
-Pupillary responses have also been measured in the lie-detection literature for many years (See for example, F. K. Berrien and G. H. Huntington, 1942, I. Heilveil, 1976, Michel P. Janisse, 1973, M. T. Bradley and Janisse, 1979, 1981, Janisse and Bradley, 1980, R. E. Lubow and Ofer Fein, 1996, and Daphne P. Dionisio et al., 2001).
+Pupils dilate under stress, cognitive difficulty, arousal and pain.5 Pupillary responses have also been measured in the lie-detection literature for many years (See for example, F. K. Berrien and G. H. Huntington, 1942, I. Heilveil, 1976, Michel P. Janisse, 1973, M. T. Bradley and Janisse, 1979, 1981, Janisse and Bradley, 1980, R. E. Lubow and Ofer Fein, 1996, and Daphne P. Dionisio et al., 2001).
 These studies suggest that pupil dilation might be used to infer deceptive behavior because senders find deception stressful or cognitively difficult.